disco-lang/disco/docs/reference/multiplication.rst

    Disco> 3x
    15

-The exception is that putting a :doc:`variable` directly on the left of something else is interpreted as :doc:`function application
+The exception is that putting a :doc:`variable <variable>` directly on the left of something else is interpreted as :doc:`function application
 <function>`.